jonathanbeber/onefootball/README.md

 [![docker-compose-build](https://asciinema.org/a/173407.png)](https://asciinema.org/a/173407)

 This should take a while for the first time.
-That is the moment when docker downloads all images necessaries to build stack's containers.
+That is the moment when docker downloads all required images to build stack's containers.

 3. Start the stack:
 ```